SebastianTroy/EoBE/README.md

  - More senses
  - - Pedometer (distance travelled since last reset)
  - More effectors (body armor? reproductive organs? pheremone creators? poison creators? decoy creators? food creators?
 Egg layers?)
+ - - Vortex generator, moves entities near to trilobyte in a vortex pattern
  - Genes that encode more than a single effector or sensor (Pair of antenna? pair of eyes? memory/flip-flop (loop output to input)?
  - Genes inspector view
  - Matrix based coordinate system/collisions